Will it all be worth it?

 What blew me away is that getting in contact with people you look up to is not as hard as it seems (if they don’t have an assistant answering their mails :>).
 Don’t forget, they were exactly where you are not too long ago.
 And most are more than happy to help out a newbie!
 Give it a shot.

 #13.
-Daniel Scocco / Daily Blog Tips
+Daniel Scocco / Daily Writing Tips

 Blogging is a great way to showcase your expertise and expand your network.
 I learned this when, back in 2009, I landed a consulting gig with an agency of the United States Government!
 The guys from Voice of America (the official external US broadcaster) were planning to launch a new site, and they wanted to learn what would be the best ways to optimize and promote it.
 It was a very interesting experience, and certainly a nice touch to my CV!